oracle-livelabs/database/23cfree/install/install.md

     exit;
     </copy>
     ````
 18. Run the change password script into the <b>Pluggable</b> database.
+When prompted use the values below
+- Username: Use the default ADMIN
+- Email: Use the default ADMIN
-Accept ADMIN for the username.
-Accept ADMIN for the email.
-Provide a password.
-I will be using Welcome123# for my examples.
+- Password: Provide a password, I will use Welcome123#
     ````
     <copy>
-    sql / as sysdba
+    sqlplus / as sysdba
     ALTER SESSION SET CONTAINER = FREEPDB1;
     </copy>
     ````